-Students will select appropriate fabrics to use, which are then fused into place, enhanced with media, and quilted to create an art quilt.
+Students will select a photo of their choice, get an engagement made, trace the shapes and details they see.
+Sandra will guide them with fabric choices, which are then fused into place, enhanced with media, and quilted to create an art quilt.